-Upon the commencement of the election period, the Returning Officer will call for nominations by email to the RMIT email accounts of the members of the relevant electorate.
-The call for nominations will set out details of the vacancy, nomination and voting time frames, and will contain a unique link to access the online nomination form.
+Upon the commencement of the election period, the Returning Officer will issue a call for nominations to the relevant electorate/s.
+As required by the Elections Regulations, the call for nominations will set out details of the vacancy, nomination and voting time frames, and will contain a unique link to access the online nomination form.

 Eligibility to nominate

-Electoral rolls comprise members eligible to participate in elections and are constituted based on requirements imposed on elected positions as set out within the RMIT Act 2010 (PDF 342kb) and the Academic Board Regulations.
+Electoral rolls comprise members eligible to participate in elections and are constituted based on requirements imposed on elected positions as set out within the RMIT Act 2010 (PDF 342kb), the Academic Board Regulations and resolutions of Council.
 In the event a person is not included within the electoral roll for an election, and the person believes they are entitled to be included, the matter should be referred to the Returning Officer via email to email@example.com.